This is my search section here

 God evidently gave his first command to humans – “be fruitful and multiply” – because families are a central part of his plan to communicate what he is like, how he plans to relate to us, and how we are to relate to each other.

-Next week, we’ll consider how these great truths have great implications for our church and our evangelism.
+Next week, we’ll consider how these great truths have great implications for both our church and our evangelism.